 You can make IRA and certain other contributions for the previous year right up to the April 15 deadline.
 TaxACT can calculate your maximum allowable retirement plan contributions for you.

-Review your return before e-filing
+Review your return before e-filing your taxes

 Always read through your return before e-filing.
 It’s the single best way to improve the accuracy of your return after it is prepared.

-Avoid having your return rejected and refund delayed by double checking the spelling of all names, Social Security numbers and any bank account and routing numbers on your return.
+Avoid having your return rejected and refund delayed by double-checking the spelling of all names, Social Security numbers, and any bank account and routing numbers on your return.
 According to the IRS, these are some of the most common mistakes made on tax returns.

 Reading your return also helps you understand your taxes so you can do better long-term tax planning.

-It’s OK to file an extension
+It’s OK to file a tax extension

 Now that you’ve put this much work into filing, perhaps you need one more receipt.
 Or you just feel rushed, and you’d like a little more time to review your return.
 You don’t need to explain.

-Before you file for an extension, estimate your taxes in TaxACT.
+Before you file for an extension, estimate your taxes in TaxAct.
 If you owe tax, you need to pay it with your extension by April 15 to avoid penalties and interest.